obeyeater/ocd/README.md

 ```

 ## Install your dotfiles via OCD
-OCD will overwrite your local files with whatever is in repository, so make sure the Git repo
+OCD will overwrite your local files with whatever is in the repository, so make sure the Git repo
 has the most recent versions.

 To install your dotfiles into your home directory: